The Business Challenge

 We carefully selected our approach to migration with minimising the impact to end users foremost in our minds.
-We worked with our partner Binary Tree and used a suite of Binary Tree tools to pre-synchonise data and manage and control the migration.
+We worked with our partner Binary Tree and used a suite of Binary Tree tools to pre-synchronise data and manage and control the migration.
 Before starting the synchronisation, our security team hardened the new M365 tenant by applying our best practice EOP configuration.
-The initial synchronization started one month before the planned cut-over date.
+The initial synchronisation started one month before the planned cut-over date.
 Dummy accounts were created to validate the process and fine tune the migration configuration.

 In parallel, our project managers worked closely with the customer’s business departments to agree the best date and window to perform the migration and built a detailed run book of technical and communications events to be followed including how to roll back, and when to start to ensure that the service required by the business was available as agreed.
 The IT Naturally team drafted all the advanced communications and instructions for users as well as a series of carefully drafted update communications to be used to inform progress during the migration.

 A change freeze one week before the change was agreed between IT Naturally’s service management team and the customer’s business.